Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     NAME             SCHEDULE        SUSPEND     ACTIVE   LAST SCHEDULE    AGE hms-discovery    */3 * * * *     False         1       41s             33d

-    ncn-m001# kubectl -n services logs hms-discovery-1600117560-5w95d hms-discovery | grep
-    "Mountain discovery finished" | jq '.discoveredXnames'
+    ncn-m001# kubectl -n services logs hms-discovery-1600117560-5w95d hms-discovery | grep "Mountain discovery finished" | jq '.discoveredXnames'
     [
     "x1005c3s0b0"
     ]
     ```

-32. Wait for 3-5 minutes for the blade to power on and the node controllers  (BMCs) to be discovered.
+33. Wait for 3 minutes for the blade to power on and the node controllers  (BMCs) to be discovered.

+    ```
+    ncn-m001# sleep 180
+    ```

 #### Verify discovery has completed

-33. To verify the BMC(s) have been discovered by the HSM, run this command for each BMC in the blade.
+34. To verify the BMC(s) have been discovered by the HSM, run this command for each BMC in the blade.

     ```bash
     ncn-m001# cray hsm inventory redfishEndpoints describe XNAME --format json